joelsantosjunior/restaurant-menu/README.md

 # Restaurant Menu Frontend Challenge

-The project was created to serve as an in-place menu for restaurants and bars
+The project was created to serve as an online menu for restaurants and bars

 ## Who am I?